-Maxim’s ‘Helpful Hottie’ Caitlin O’Connor Stuns In A Fishnet Bikini
+‘Maxim’s’ ‘Helpful Hottie’ Caitlin O’Connor Stuns In A Fishnet Bikini

 “You look absolutely amazing,” wrote lifestyle coach Candace Smith with a fire emoji.

 Though Caitlin often flaunts her body in tiny bikinis, she is also is sure to post fun updates about her life, like a double post update where she asked users to guess what was in her backpack.
 In the first picture, Caitlin wore a white backless bodysuit and jean shorts.
-In the second, she sizzle in a black athleisure ensemble.
+In the second, she sizzled in a black athleisure ensemble.

 The post earned over 2,500 likes and around 125 comments.